-Spruce Mountain Inn provides intensive mental health treatment for young adults ages 18-27.
+Spruce Mountain Inn provides intensive mental health treatment for young adults ages 18-28.
 We help our residents restore their mental health, increase their confidence, and create a brighter future.

-Comprehensive Interdisciplinary Mental Health Resources
+Comprehensive Interdisciplinary Treatment

-Meaningful Community Integration and Step Down Housing
+Community Integration and Step-Down Housing

 Evidence-Based Approaches to Treatment